-Stock Valuation Options - Review your Stock on Hand and Work in Progress listings before June 30 to ensure that it is valued at the lower of Cost or Net Realisable Value.
-Any stock that is carried at a value higher than you could realise on sale (after all costs associated with the sale) should be written down to that Net Realisable Value in your stock records.

-• Compulsory Superannuation Guarantee - as mentioned above, if you want a tax deduction in the 2017/18 financial year, the superannuation fund must receive the funds by 30 June 2018.
+- Stock Valuation Options Review your Stock on Hand and Work in Progress listings before June 30 to ensure that it is valued at the lower of Cost or Net Realisable Value.
+Any stock that is carried at a value higher than you could realise on sale (after all costs associated with the sale) should be written down to that Net Realisable Value in your stock records. - Compulsory Superannuation Guarantee as mentioned above, if you want a tax deduction in the 2018/19 financial year, the superannuation fund must receive the funds by 30 June 2019.
 The Tax Office doesn't consider a contribution to be made until the amount is actually credited to a super fund's bank account so an electronic transfer to another bank account on June 30 is not necessarily considered paid.
 We strongly recommend you make the payment a week or so before June 30 and then follow up with the super fund to ensure the funds have been received.
-Don't risk the tax deductibility of what can often be a significant amount by leaving payment to the last minute.

-Write-Off Bad Debts - if you operate on an accruals basis of accounting (as distinct from a cash basis) you should write off bad debts from your debtors listing before June 30.
+Don't risk the tax deductibility of what can often be a significant amount by leaving payment to the last minute. - Write-Off Bad Debts if you operate on an accruals basis of accounting (as distinct from a cash basis) you should write off bad debts from your debtors listing before June 30.
 A bad debt is an amount that is owed to you that you consider is uncollectable or not economically feasible to pursue collection.
-Unless these debts are physically recorded as a 'bad debt' in your system before 30th June 2018, a deduction will not be allowable in the current financial year.
+Unless these debts are physically recorded as a 'bad debt' in your system before 30th June 2019, a deduction will not be allowable in the current financial year. - Repairs and Maintenance Costs Where possible and cash flow allows, consider bringing these repairs forward to before June 30.
+If you don't understand the distinction between a repair and a capital improvement, please consult with us because some capital improvements may not be tax deductible in the current year and could be claimable over a number of years as depreciation.